ThePrez/ServiceCommander-IBMi/README.md

 # Current features
 Some of the features of the tool include:
 - The ability to specify dependencies (for instance, if one application or service dependds on another), and it will start any dependencies as needed
-- The ability to submit jobs to batch easily, even with custom batch settings (use your own job descriptions, for instance)
+- The ability to submit jobs to batch easily, even with custom batch settings (use your own job description or submit as another user, for instance)
 - The ability to check the "liveliness" of your service by either port status or job name
 - Customize the runtime environment variables of your job
 - Define custom groups for your services, and perform operations on those groups (by default, a group of "all" is defined)